-The portion granted during the term of office is performance-based compensation that can reflect medium- to long-term performance and contributions to ESG.
-The 3 evaluation indicators are listed in the table below, and are designed to ensure objectivity and transparency by balancing the concept of performance targets of "risk, return, and impact" as stated in the Basic Policy on Compensation, etc. for Corporate Officers, and by reflecting medium- to long-term performance in a simple and appropriate manner.
+- The portion granted during the term of office is performance-based compensation that can reflect medium- to long-term performance and contributions to ESG.
+The 3 evaluation indicators are designed to ensure objectivity and transparency by balancing the concept of performance targets of "risk, return, and impact" as stated in the Basic Policy on Compensation for Corporate Officers, and by reflecting medium- to long-term performance in a simple and appropriate manner.
 The evaluation period is set at 3 years.
 The portion granted during the term of office will range from 0% to 150% based on the attainment of these goals.